MikeHuntThe3rd/sfml-overlay/README.md

-# Setup And Uusage Guide
+# Setup And Usage Guide

 ## Release
 - navigate to releases and download the zip for the latest version